Find out how to put your skills to use and get a job after your Masters degree...

 Try a skills audit to effectively understand the skills you already have.
 This is a self-reflective process that enables you to identify your strengths and realise any gaps in your skills.
 Consider the skills you have gained through your present studies, key projects, other qualifications, past and present work experience and responsibilities, and achievements in leisure activities and hobbies.
 Consider your level of competency in each skill and how you might be able to develop any skills further.
 This could be through volunteering, paid work or short courses, for example.

 Job hunting requires a lot of preparation and organisation.
-For an in-depth guide to finding work, including job choice and the recruitment and selection process, see job hunting.
+For an in-depth guide to choosing a career and finding work, see how to find a job.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.